|Maurice Wilkes and EDSAC|

 Before the Second World War the science of electronics developed at what today would be thought of as a snail's pace.
 Electronics meant valves and radio.
 In other words, what electronic theory there was concerned itself with analog circuits.
 Maurice Wilkes was a keen radio amateur both at school and during his time at Cambridge where he studied maths.
 The type of maths he studied had a good deal of physics mixed in and it might be more accurate to call the subject applied maths or mathematical physics.

 Whatever you want to call the subject it was clear that its central problem was solving equations (mostly linear simultaneous or differential) to get numerical results.
 Hence the early interest in calculating machines.
 No, not the electronic sort which were many years off but instead mechanical analog machines.
-Wilkes saw a copy of Hartree's model differential analyser at Cambridge and realised that this could be used to solve equations to do with the propagation of long wave radio signals that interested him.
+Wilkes saw a copy of Hartree's model differential analyser at Cambridge and realized that this could be used to solve equations to do with the propagation of long wave radio signals that interested him.
 Soon he was not only using the machine but looking after and encouraging others to use it.
 In a sense you might say that Wilkes was the first computer support person!

 The model differential analyser was a `model' because it was a small version of the real thing and mostly built out of Meccano parts.
 After showing that it worked and could solve real problems Cambridge set about getting a real machine.
 The Cambridge Mathematical laboratory was set up and Wilkes was employed as a demonstrator - a fairly junior post.